TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-10-on_data_structures_in_ruby.markdown

 hash={"testscore" => 89, "school" => "NYU"}

-The keys in the hash are the strings "testscore" and "school" and we use them to access the values they contain in the following way:
+The keys in the hash are the strings "testscore" and "school" and we use them to access the values they contain in the hash.

 hash["testscore"]  # => 89
 hash["school"]  # => "NYU"

-Notice that this retrieval method is identical to an array except we use the key instead of an integer to retrieve the value we are looking for.
-Also, each value in the hash must have a unique key which again is like an array in which each element has a unique integer index.
+Notice that this retrieval method is identical to that in an array except we use the key instead of an integer to retrieve the value we are looking for.
+Also, each value in the hash must have a unique key which again is identical to an array in which each element has a unique integer index.

 Ruby also has built-in methods that allow us to work with and manipulate hashes.
 For example, if we want to retrieve all the keys in a hash, we can use the keys method which will return an array containing the keys of the hash.
 Calling the method keys on the above hash will return ["testscore","school"].